jessebuckmann/sample_preparation_module/projects/TemperatureControl_by_Chris_and_Maria/documantation/data/Readme.md

 8. Several LEDS (for testing circuit only) and 330 ohm resistors
 9.	wire, alligator clips, breadboard
 Possible extra wires, batteries of 9V and different power supplies.

+About the temperature we are thinking to set the cotroller between 15-30Celsious